., click here to update your profile and earn points towards a Starbucks gift card

 “Driving monitor” detects when the device is connected to a car via Bluetooth and shows a report of how the user has accessed the phone while driving

-• Tap “Driving monitor” from the Digital Wellbeing menu
+• Tap “Screen time while driving” from the Digital Wellbeing menu

 • Allow connection to Bluetooth if prompted